nim-lang/Nim/doc/manual.md

 global variable.

-Since objects can reside on the heap or on the stack, this greatly enhances the expressivity of the language:
+Since objects can reside on the heap or on the stack, this greatly enhances the expressiveness of the language:

   ```nim
   import std/locks